Kpfloogs/Team_3_Project_4/README.md

 **predictor snapshot**

 This predictor page is the go to page that the user will input via drop downs their information.
-Upon completion of entereing your informaiton and pressing the submit button; the values makes a call out to our API; and check the values against our predictor model; and send back a result in teh form of a pop up box letting the user know if they are at risk or having a stroke or not.
+Upon completion of entereing your informaiton and pressing the submit button; the values makes a call out to our API; and check the values against our predictor model; and send back a result in the form of a pop up box letting the user know if they are at risk or having a stroke or not.

 **risk indicator snapshot (both)**